<em>Teucrium</em>, germander: planting, care

 When to plant Teucrium?

-Plant Teucrium in spring from February to May depending on region when temperatures rise, or in autumn from September to November in warm climates.
+Plant teucrium in spring from February to May depending on region when temperatures rise, or in autumn from September to November in warm climates.

 How to plant Teucrium?

-In the ground
+In open ground

-- Aerate the soil well
+- Loosen soil well

 - Lighten with coarse sand

-- Plant and backfill
+- Plant, backfill

 Teucrium hircanicum with grasses